 - Vulcanian: they are also stratocone volcanoes.
 The associated lavas are more viscous.
 Sometimes the lava solidifies over the vent forming a crust resulting in gas pressure buildup leading to violent explosions.
 After a long quiet period eruption occurs ejecting bomb, pumice, and ash.
 Lava flows from the top of the flank after the main explosive eruption.
 Dark ash-laden clouds, convoluted, cauliflower-shaped, rises to moderate heights more or less vertical depositing tephra along the flanks of the volcano.

 - Vesuvian: it throws extremely violent explosive gas-charged magma from stratocone vent.
 The eruption occurs after a long period of quiet or mild activity.
-Vent tends to be emptied to a considerable depth.
+The vent tends to be emptied to a considerable depth.
 The lava erupts in explosive spray and the gas cloud reaches a great height and deposits tephra.

 - Pilian: it is a more violent form of visuvian eruption.
 The last major phase is the uprush of gas that carries clouds rapidly upward in vertical columns for miles.
 It is narrow at the base but expands outward at upper elevations.
 But the clouds are generally low in tephra.